faith1330/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print username of current user
+switch current user to betty